viniciustocchio/base-apparel-coming-soon-master/README.md

 ## Welcome! 👋

-This is a challange from the site Frontend Mentor, and the proposal is to compose a card following the layout defined in the challenge.
+This is a challange from the site Frontend Mentor, and the proposal is improve the skills in a real-life workflow.

-In this exercise, I could practice a little bit more HTML, CSS, flexbox, JS and it was good training to creating responsive layouts (desktop and mobile).
+In this exercise I could practice a little bit more HTML, CSS, flexbox, responsive layouts and it was good training for JavaScript.

 ![Design preview for the Order summary card coding challenge](./images/design-preview.png)